top of page

 • Maybe even the fire department or accessibility approvals

-• And last but certainly not least: Patience.
-Lots of it.
+• And last but certainly not least you'll need patience and lots of it...

 Friendly tip: Do not plan your move-in date based on good vibes alone.